Did you know that you can save money by simply making a few simple adjustments? Check out these 4 Ways to Save Money in the Laundry Room!

 - Saturate your “sheets” in the fabric softener, squeezing out the excess liquid.

 - Let your “dryer sheets” air dry for several days until they are no longer wet.
 Do not put them in the dryer until they have air-dried.
 If they are drying while laying on a flat surface, you may have to flip them occasionally.

-- Use and reuse until they no longer smell like the fabric softener or until you notice your clothes getting that annoying static cling.
+- Use and reuse in the dryer, just like a regular dryer sheet, until they no longer smell like the fabric softener or until you notice your clothes getting that annoying static cling.

 They should last for several months!
 Then you can re-soak your sheets and reuse them some more!
 That means one bottle of fabric softener can last you up to a year!

 Many machines have a setting for using cold water only.
 The advantage of this is that your hot water heater won’t have to run, and you will save money on your electric or gas bill.
 Cold water will also help your clothes last longer because the colors won’t fade as quickly.

 Do you have suggestions on ways to save money in the laundry room?